jump-dev/Ipopt.jl/README.md

 The default BLAS and LAPACK backend is [OpenBLAS](https://github.com/OpenMathLib/OpenBLAS).

-Using LBT, we can also switch dynamically to other BLAS backends such as Intel MKL and Apple Accelerate.
+Using LBT, we can also switch dynamically to other BLAS backends such as Intel MKL, BLIS, and Apple Accelerate.
 Because Ipopt and the linear solvers heavily rely on BLAS and LAPACK routines, using an optimized backend for a particular platform can improve the performance.

 ### MKL